-- Ask the student if they can pick out the rhyming words in the text. - Ask the student to identify the highlighted sound in the text ('r' controlled letter combination, 'ar').
+- Ask the student to identify the highlighted sound in the text ('r' controlled letter combination): - Ask the student if they can pick out the rhyming words in the text.

-Now start the Comprehension Questions, slowly reading each one, then give the student time to answer verbally or in a written form.
+Now start the Comprehension Questions, slowly reading each question, then give the student time to answer verbally or in a written form.